david-siegert/project-euler/README.md

 # AI tools, LLMs

-At this point AI tools are able to solve the problems in seconds giving right answers, which leads me to question whether the skills I am learning through these exercises are actually valuable when these tools are now superior and faster at logical reasoning than I can ever hope to be.
+At this point AI tools are able to solve the problems in seconds, giving the right answers, which leads me to question whether the skills I am learning through these exercises are actually valuable when these tools are now superior and faster at logical reasoning than I can ever hope to be.

 Arguments to continue:

--   You need to understand it to verify it - but do you? nowadays it is faster to test if it works
+-   You need to understand it to verify it - but do you?
+Nowadays it is faster to test if it works
--   It is fun - well only if your idea of fun aren't only happy emotions :D
+-   It is fun - well, only if your idea of fun isn't only happy emotions :D
 -   Building intuition for mathematical concepts
 -   The journey of discovery matters

-In the end I am making use of the AI tools, it would be stupid not to.
+In the end I am making use of the AI tools; it would be stupid not to.
 But I am also very careful about what I have it do for me so that I fully understand the problem and am able to solve it myself.
-I am now using it as a smart friend to help me learn and also as a fast generator of what I already know and can quickly verify that I understand what and how it's doing it and that it is what I want.
-In order to not miss out on any learning.
+I am now using it as a smart friend to help me learn and also as a fast generator of what I already know and can quickly verify that I understand what and how it's doing it and that it is what I want, in order to not miss out on any learning.

 # What I learned